tlong314/cmgame/README.md

 CMGame.PIXELS_FOR_SWIPE - This is set to how many pixels you think should be moved across before a "swipe" is registered.
 Currently set as 5.
 If you lower this it may cause performance issues due to constant processing.

+CMGame.FPS - The frame rate for games made with CMGame.
+Defaults to roughly 60 FPS (frames per second), the standard browser drawing speed.
+If modified, will change your game's speed instantly, though it is better practice to control speed within the game (e.g., with sprite velocity values).

-CMGame.showToast("Achievement completed!"); // Show a brief pop-up style message to the user without blocking UI thread.
+CMGame.showToast("Achievement completed!"); // Show a brief pop-up style message (called "toasts" in many games and apps) to the user without blocking UI thread.
 With a single arguments, this detects expected length based on the input's length, and fades out accordingly.
 For more control, you can use up to 3 more arguments:

 // arguments: string message, number of milliseconds to wait before showing, number of milliseconds to show the message, function to perform after fade completes
 CMGame.showToast("Achievement, completed!", 2000, 5000, function() { console.log("toast faded"); });